bmchtech/blog/content/about.md

 ![logo](/logo.png)
 # bean machine

-Duster was created by bean machine in 2021.
-We are a duo of undergraduate software engineers with a passion for systems programming.
+bean machine is a team of engineers with a deep interest in systems programming and computer architecture. we are independent developers and researchers.
-It was developed as a GameBoy Advance homebrew game, and is based on the dusk game framework.